Cellular subalgebras of the partition algebra: Cellular subalgebras

 \begin{problem} Determine the centralizer algebra for the subgroups of the braid group mentioned above acting on $\mathbf{F}^{\otimes n}$.
 Furthermore, classify the subgroups where the centralizer algebra is isomorphic to a subalgebra of $\mcP_n([m]_q)$. \end{problem}

-It is possible that the techniques used in~\cite{DG22II} can be applied to any projection from an Artin group to its corresponding Coxeter group, where we consider the Barau representation as Hecke algebra representation.
+It is possible that the techniques used in~\cite{DG22II} can be applied to any projection from an Artin group to its corresponding Coxeter group, where we consider the Burau representation as Hecke algebra representation.